-For the period ended August 31, 2024, there were no transfers of financial assets and liabilities from Level 1 to Level 2.
+For the periods ended August 31, 2024 and 2023, there were no transfers of financial assets and liabilities from Level 1 to Level 2.

 Financial assets and liabilities transferred from Level 2 to Level 1 are the result of securities now being traded in an active market.